DomiKamu/OhmerPrems/docs/modules/DeXtral-Kompakt/Manual.md

 ### INTRODUCTION & FIRST WORDS<a name="intro"></a>

-Due to its reduced size (regardling its brother, the _6OP-DX_ module), the _6OP-DX Kompakt_ module doesn't permit to do sound design on DX7 operators/LFO/pitch envelope/transpose/feedback parameters, so the DX7 voice parameters cannot be edited.
+Due to its reduced size (regardling its brother, the _DeXtral_ module), the _DeXtral Kompakt_ module doesn't permit to do sound design on DX7 operators/LFO/pitch envelope/transpose/feedback parameters, so the DX7 voice parameters cannot be edited.
 However, **MONOPHONIC** state may be toggled on or off.
 The modulation matrix (as extended feature) can be edited, for any voice.
 Any modulation matrix can be copied/pasted between voices (located in same, or in different bank).

 Depending your needs, you'll can open single-voice **.6opvoice** file (this load the file in the currently selected bank/voice, including "extensions"), 32-voice cartridge **.6opcart** file (this load the file in the currently selected bank, affects all 32 voices of the bank, including "extensions"), full synthesizer **.6opsynth** file (this load the file in all 4 banks, affects all 32 voices in all banks, including "extensions"), or import a DX7 SysEx file made by a real DX7 synthesizer or DX7-compatible software (but without featured "extensions" in this case, because extented features are not supported by DX7 SysEx formats).

 You can consider:
-- **6OP-DX** (the huge module) either as voice synthesizer **AND** as full DX7 voice (sound) editor for sound design.
+- **DeXtral** (the huge module) either as voice synthesizer **AND** as full DX7 voice (sound) editor for sound design.
-- **6OP-DX Kompakt** module, as voice synthesizer for final production in your rack (mainly to save space!).
+- **DeXtral Kompakt** module, as voice synthesizer for final production in your rack (mainly to save space!).

-:information_source: Both _6OP-DX_ and _6OP-DX Kompakt_ modules are capable to create/edit the modulation matrix, for each voice, save/load single-voice **.6opvoice** files, save/load 32-voice cartridge **.6opcart** files, and save/load full synthesizer **.6opsynth** files.
-However, the _6OP-DX Kompakt_ module cannot edit DX7 synthesizer parameters, and cannot export them to DX7 SysEx file, otherwise, they're no more signifiant differences between each other!
+:information_source: Both _DeXtral_ and _DeXtral Kompakt_ modules are capable to create/edit the modulation matrix, for each voice, save/load single-voice **.6opvoice** files, save/load 32-voice cartridge **.6opcart** files, and save/load full synthesizer **.6opsynth** files.
+However, the _DeXtral Kompakt_ module cannot edit DX7 synthesizer parameters, and cannot export them to DX7 SysEx file, otherwise, they're no more signifiant differences between each other!

 ---

-:information_source: Do not forget both _6OP-DX_ and _6OP-DX Kompakt_ modules are **free for everyone** (license V2 keyfile isn't required).
+:information_source: Do not forget both _DeXtral_ and _DeXtral Kompakt_ modules are **free for everyone** (license V2 keyfile isn't required).

 ---